What You Need to Know About GA4 and What to Do About It

 Be sure to double-check any limits on customizations and align your plans accordingly.

-For additional support and recommendations on this topic, check out Google’s articles (opens in a new tab) about how they’ve improved acquisition reporting, review the events they automatically begin to track when you set up GA4, and custom reports ideas for how they recommend capturing and visualizing the conversion funnel.
+For additional support and recommendations on this topic, about how they’ve improved acquisition reporting, review the events they automatically begin to track when you set up GA4, and custom reports ideas for how they recommend capturing and visualizing the conversion funnel.

 Timeline for GA4 Transition